 Local Councillors decide how the Council should carry out its various activities.
 They represent the public interest as well as individuals living within the Ward (or area) they represent.

-To find out who your Councillor is simply type your postcode in the postcode search box or visit the My Mendip section of the website.
-You can find your Councillor's name in the Council and Democracy section of My Mendip, which contains a range of information about services local to you.
+To find out who your Councillor is simply type your postcode in the postcode search box or visit the online maps section of the website.
+You can find your Councillor's name in the Council and Democracy section of online maps, which contains a range of information about services local to you.

 The 47 Councillors are divided into the following political groups:

 Who's Who: Mendip District Councillors